MohammedAbidNafi/Text_to_image-Firebase-ML-Example/README.md

 This is an example project on how to use Firebase image to text Machine Learning.

+For a functioning app check this repo -

 # Apache License 2.0

    Apache License